rn1n3r/HogkinHuxleySim/README.md

 For UWO Applied Math 3611

+Simulates action potentials using equations derived by Hodgkin and Huxley.

-Uses [gnuplot-iostream](https://github.com/dstahlke/gnuplot-iostream) by Dan Stahlke
+Uses [gnuplot-iostream](https://github.com/dstahlke/gnuplot-iostream) by Dan Stahlke.